What is Hydrochloric Acid?

-Hydrogen chloride is produced commercially by any of the following reactions: heated hydrogen gas with calcium chloride, sulfuric acid with sodium chloride, sodium chloride with sulfur dioxide and steam, and hydrogen burned in chlorine.
+Hydrogen chloride is the gaseous form of H-Cl while hydrochloric acid is the aqueous form (H-Cl dissolved in water).
+Hydrogen chloride is produced commercially by any of the following reactions: heated hydrogen gas with calcium chloride, sulfuric acid with sodium chloride, sodium chloride with sulfur dioxide and steam, and hydrogen burned in chlorine (ATSDR).
 Hydrogen chloride can be formed during the combustion of many plastics.
 Hydrochloric acid (muriatic acid) is a component of commercial chemicals used to clean and disinfect swimming pools.
 Hydrogen chloride is used for cleaning, pickling, and electroplating metals; in refining mineral ores; in petroleum well extraction; in leather tanning; and in the refining of fats, soaps, and edible oils and as a digestate for tissue sampling.
 It is also used in producing polymers and plastics, rubber, fertilizers, dyes, dyestuffs, and pigments.

 Hydrochloric Acid in Stomach

 Not many people are aware of the naturally occurring form of hydrochloric acid produced by the lining of the stomach, that breaks down connective tissue and cell membranes in the food, so that it can more easily be acted on by digestive enzymes.
 Hydrochloric acid also kills most of the bacteria ingested with the food.
 It can be responsible for gastroesophageal reflux disease and just plain ole acid indigestion.

 Health Side Effects of Exposure of Hydrochloric Acid